Mikey's Muppet Memorabilia Museum

 Bert, Ernie, Big Bird, Cookie Monster, Elmo and Rosita

-The above six figures are each marked 1993.
+The above six figures are each marked "93 JHP".
 I specifically remember buying Rosita at a gift card store in a shopping mall because I had never seen a figure of her before.
 This is likely the first PVC figure of Rosita ever to have been made.
 You can see the wings on her arms which the character no longer has.
+(Update: Apparently Rosita now has her wings back again!
+That's kinda weird!)

 Beach Theme Mini-Bendy Figures

-Bert, Ernie, Big Bird, and Elmo small bendy figures by Applause, early 1990's
+Bert, Ernie, Big Bird, and Elmo small bendy figures by Applause, made in the early 1990's.

-This is the complete set of four figures and one of the rare occasions that Cookie Monster was not included in a series.
+This is the complete set of four figures and one of three rare occasions that Cookie Monster was not included in a series.
+(The others are the wheeled vehicle series and the Easter set.)
 These are actually bendy figures rather than PVC figures, but I'm including them here as due to their small size they are often mistaken for being standard PVC figures.
 Bendy figures are usually about 5 inches tall but these ones are the same size as typical PVC figures, 2 1/4 to 3 inches.
+They are marked JHP.

 I always thought this was an interesting set and picked all four of them up together, brand new from the store when I was in my teens!
 They were sold loose in a bin through greeting card gift shops.
 I still remember buying these like it was yesterday because I was so happy to find them!
 I got them at a store at Westgate Mall in Ottawa, however the store is long gone now.
 It's the same store where I had also bought the beach themed Rosita figure (shown directly above) along with Big Bird, Bert and Cookie Monster from the Country Fair series and Bert in the go-cart (all shown further below).